APEC 3611w: Environmental and Natural Resource Economics

 The Importance of the Environment

 This course will approach environmental economics from the perspective that the environment matters and that saving the environment matters.
-This passion for the topic will be evident throughout the course, and the discussion will focus on why we should care about the environment, specifically from the perspective that economics provides.

 Historical Climate Context